comboshreddies/kubectl-tks/README.md

 ## One-liner example

-One-liner example is nice way to start but real power comes with scripts that are tailored for purpose.
+One-liner example is nice way to start, but real power comes with scripts that are tailored for purpose.

 One-liners are designed to be short, but they might not be easily readable.
 Power of one-liners come with prepared scripts and shortcuts, but will start with empty state